The Future of Work

 Below you'll be able to read the full report, watch a summary video, and explore discussions around the Future of Work.

-Read the full report here, titled Inside Jobs: The experience of low-paid homeworkers in Britain today.
-The below video provides a summary of the findings.
+Inside Jobs: The experience of low-paid homeworkers in Britain today

-You can also watch our webinar from 8 December 2021 in which the findings were presented and discussed by a panel of representatives from Stonewater, Demos, the Chartered Institute of Housing and CIPD.
+You can also from 8 December 2021 (second video) in which the findings were presented and discussed by a panel of representatives from Stonewater, Demos, the Chartered Institute of Housing and CIPD.

 "We hope that the report and its recommendations will create a pathway for not only the housing sector but employers across the country to respond to the new modern poverties around remote working."